adriannovegil/awesome-observability/README.md

 Following you can see an interesting post from Netflix writteb by Brendan Gregg that show this very clear. https://netflixtechblog.com/linux-performance-analysis-in-60-000-milliseconds-accc10403c55.
 In the article you can see how with a few tools and in a short time, you can get a lot of information about your system ;-)

   * [top](https://www.booleanworld.com/guide-linux-top-command/) - allows users to monitor processes and system resource usage on Linux.
 It is one of the most useful tools in a sysadmin’s toolbox, and it comes pre-installed on every distribution.
   * [htop](https://support.cloudways.com/system-monitoring-using-htop-command/) - command line utility that allows you to interactively monitor your system’s vital resources or server’s processes in real time.
   * [ctop](https://github.com/bcicen/ctop) - Top-like interface for container metrics
+  * [Alibaba](https://github.com/alibaba/arthas) - Alibaba Java Diagnostic Tool Arthas/Alibaba Java
+  * [Bistoury](https://github.com/qunarcorp/bistoury) - A project that integrates Arthas and extends it with additional tools.
+  * [VJTools](https://github.com/vipshop/vjtools) - The vip.com's java coding standard, libraries and tools

 ## 3. Collect